The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 Main Features Of The Platform

-This marketplace does not offer many financial services other than cryptocurrency buying and selling.
-This means that it does not offer futures trading, margin trading, yield farming, or spot trading.
+This marketplace does not offer many financial services besides buying and selling cryptocurrency.
+This means it does not offer futures trading, margin trading, yield farming, or spot trading.
 Instead, it has an “offers” page.
 Here buyers can browse a list of available cryptocurrency offers from sellers on the marketplace.

 It shows the number of offers available for the day and the total number of assets in USD($).
 The list shows where the buyer needs to deposit cash.
 This is usually a bank based in the United States.